Headquarters

 Headquarter’s Theming

 Throughout the creation of this map, one thing I always kept in mind was its theme.
-While I overal valued the design of the map first, the map’s theme was always being considered throughout the iterative process.
+While I overall valued the design of the map first, the map’s theme was always being considered throughout the iterative process.
 This Map takes place in the Kingdom’s secret island, specifically headquarters/training grounds, a location seen in both Valorant’s episode 4 cinematic and Neon’s launch trailers.
 I chose this location to make the Valorant universe feel more alive by having a semi-familiar environment that adds lore to both the overall story and agents in the game.
 Another reason I felt this could be a perfect fit for the map was due to the vertical layers the Training Grounds had in “warm up” trailer, further making it a perfect fit.
 In the image below you can hover over all the callouts to see reference and concept images to see further into the map’s theming and why things are called what they are.

 Hover over the Callouts!